PJSoftware/100-days-of-code/log.md

 **Thoughts:** As well as the overhaul of the Sudoku Grid internals, I ran into a little confusion over whether my grid was numbered 1-9 x 1-9, or 0-8 x 0-8.
 Internally, of course, the array index is zero-based, but in my head I'd been thinking one-based, and converting where required.
 I think this is because the valid values are 1-9.
 At some point during today's coding I started using zero-based loops, and when the two systems clashed, I ultimately set up the gridCoord array, so I could use "for xi, xn := range gridCoord" and use either xi or xn as required.
 Ultimately, this revealed to me that I really only require zero-based numbering of rows and columns!

 **Note**: I decided that keeping this log in reverse order (most recent day first) actually makes it easier to read.
 YMMV (and I may yet change my mind; it's known to happen!)
-I'm also thinking that very soon now I shall write a script or somthing to automate inserting the new day's date and template...
+I'm also thinking that very soon now I shall write a script or something to automate inserting the new day's date and template...

 ### Log Incrementer [increment-log.py](https://github.com/PJSoftware/100-days-of-code/blob/master/increment-log.py)